Earth Sciences: Geology

 Low mineral content of most coals.

 “W. M. Williams, over a century ago, pointed out that true coal leaves only 0.
 5-3% ash after complete combustion.
-He goes on to state: “I state these figures because they have an important bearing on the interesting question of the origin or formation of coal.
+He goes on to say: “I state these figures because they have an important bearing on the interesting question of the origin or formation of coal.
 They demolish at once the prevailing theory that a coal seam is simply an ancient forest or a woodland marsh that has been submerged and buried where it stood.

 No such forest, no such marshy woodland as we see so prettily displayed in the fancy pictures of the vegetation of the coal period could be formed without soil for the roots of the calamites, the sigilariae, the lepidodendra, the stigmariae, the ferns, &c. , to grow in.
 A single generation of such reeds and trees, if thus buried in-situ, would form but a few inches of coal; to produce a seam, many generations piled one above another are required, and each demands a soil.
 Conifera, such as described, cannot grow on the top of another, nor in the purely vegetable soil formed by the decay of their ancestors.